Restore Your Confidence

 Do I Need a Breast Lift?

 One of the most commonly asked questions is, “Do I need a breast lift?”
-Many patients pursue other procedures, such as breast augmentation, when their concerns may be better addressed with a breast lift or combination breast lift with augmentation.
-During your consultation at BEAUTY by BUFORD in Lone Tree, board certified plastic surgeon Gregory A. Buford, MD, FACS, PCEO will consider several factors to help determine which procedure will give you results you love.
-These factors include:
+Many patients pursue other procedures, such as breast augmentation, when their concerns may be better addressed with a breast lift or a combination breast lift with augmentation.

 • Where is your nipple relative to the inframammary fold?